libreForms/libreForms-flask/README.md

 6. [Copyright](#copyright)

 ## About
-Liberate your forms with libreForms, an open form manager API written in Python and intended to run in your organization's intranet.
-Most browser-based form managers lack key features, provide little direct control over the underlying application, self-hosting support, a viable cost/licensing model, or lightweight footprints.
+Liberate your forms with libreForms, an open form manager API written in Python for organizations.

+Competing browser-based form managers give form administrators little control over form fields, the resulting data, or the underlying web application.
+Likewise, few options provide both self-hosting support and a viable licensing model.

 The libreForms project, first and foremost, defines a simple but highly extensible abstraction layer that matches form fields to data structures.
-It adds a browser-based application, document-oriented database, and data visualizations and a RESTful API on top of this.
+It adds a highly configurable browser-based application and a document-oriented database on top of this abstraction layer.

 ![abstraction layer](docs/source/libreForms_abstraction_layer.drawio.svg)